Saikat299792458/CetrionAnimator/README.md

 useful when importing heavy python modules.
 The program is not perfect since tkinter is not thread safe and may create the following errors if not handled properly.
-1.Tcl_AsyncDelete: async handler deleted by the wrong thread 2.RuntimeError: main thread is not in main loop
+1. Tcl_AsyncDelete: async handler deleted by the wrong thread
+2. RuntimeError: main thread is not in main loop

 Initialization: